adengfx/cybersecurity-refresh/Labs/TryHackMe_Windows_Fundamentals/README.md

 ### Conclusion
 Room 2 of Windows Fundamentals built on the basics from Room 1 and introduced more advanced system management tools.
 I gained hands-on experience with System Configuration, Computer Management, System Information, and Resource Monitor, learning how to diagnose startup issues, monitor performance, and manage users and hardware efficiently.
 While some sections were familiar, exploring these tools in depth highlighted new features and best practices that will be directly applicable in my role as a Service Desk Analyst, particularly for troubleshooting and system administration tasks.

+---

+## Room 3: Windows Fundamentals 3

+**Note:** All tasks in this room were familiar from previous experience as a Service Desk Analyst.
+This room served primarily as a refresher on Windows security tools and features.

+### Conclusion
+Room 3 reinforced my understanding of Windows security and built on knowledge from Rooms 1 and 2.
+No new tools or concepts were introduced, but it provided a helpful recap of best practices.